Pythonidaer/april-2021-portfolio/README.md

 - Inspection Observer

 ## Updates
 This portfolio includes new projects!
 Visit Stretch-n-Strengthen to view my first ever Full Stack Website, deployed on Heroku.
 Additionally, I've incorporated CSS Variables to make color switching more easier.
+The biggest change is the color scheme.
+I refactored bad class names to utilize CSS variables, so now all the colors are at the `:root` rather than scattered throughout the code.
 Lastly, I have updated my Credits / Resources to include new sources.

 ## Credits
 [YouTube, Kevin Powell Series on CSS Variables](https://www.youtube.com/watch?v=PHO6TBq_auI)